cloudmesh/classes/docs/source/i523/2017/course/physics.rst

 need to be large enough to stand out from background in a statistically significant fashion.

-.. todo:: The slides or videos are going to be updated
+.. todo:: Grace, The slides or videos are going to be updated

           Video: http://youtu.be/VQAupoFUWTg